NgnTienDat/NgnTienDat/README.md

 - Exploring CI/CD pipelines and containerization with Docker to automate deployment and improve development workflow.

-- Interested in system design, high-performance applications, and scalable architectures.
+- Interested in System Design, high-performance applications, and scalable architectures.

 - Actively learning Spring Boot, ReactJS, and database optimization.